ErinMorelli/dlm-changelog/README.txt

 == Changelog ==

-= 0.1.0 =
-* Initial plugin release

-= 0.1.1 =
-* Fixed jQuery pagination issue with shortcode output

-= 0.1.2 =
+= 1.0.1 =
-* Fixed issue with plugin breaking on Download Monitor upgrade
+* Fixed issue where not all published downloads were showing in admin dropdown

 = 1.0.0 =
 * Added TinyMCE inline WYSIWYG editor to changelog admin
 * Lots of under-the-hood code improvements and cleanup

+= 0.1.2 =
+* Fixed issue with plugin breaking on Download Monitor upgrade

+= 0.1.1 =
+* Fixed jQuery pagination issue with shortcode output

+= 0.1.0 =
+* Initial plugin release

 == Upgrade Notice ==

+= 1.0.1 =
+* Fixed issue where not all published downloads were showing in admin dropdown

-= 0.1.0 =
+= 1.0.0 =
-Initial plugin release
+Added WYSIWYG editor to changelog admin

 = 0.1.2 =
 This version fixes issue with plugin breaking due to a Download Monitor upgrade.
 Upgrade immediately.

-= 1.0.0 =
+= 0.1.0 =
-Added WYSIWYG editor to changelog admin
+Initial plugin release